Board of Directors

 Neta Gordon (Brock University)

 Hello!
 I’m Neta, and this is my third time serving on the ACCUTE Board-of-Directors.
 (I have also been an ex-officio member as President of CACE, and I served alongside Gregory Betts as his Vice President).
 I teach in the Department of English Language and Literature at Brock University, and my publications include Catching the Torch: Contemporary Canadian Literary Literary Responses to World War I (Wilfrid Laurier UP, 2014) and Bearers of Risk: Writing Masculinity in Contemporary English-Canadian Short Story Cycles (McGill-Queen’s UP, 2022).
-I am also a co-editor of The Broadview Introduction to Literature and creator of the AMMBibliography: A Searchable Collection of Works on Ann-Marie MacDonald, available at ammbibliography.com.
+I am also a co-editor of The Broadview Introduction to Literature and primary investigator on the “Mapping Ann-Marie MacDonald” project: see https://mamm.cfdh.ca/

 Member-at-large, Priestley Prize Chair: 2023-2025